leoclo/dse-203/README.md

 - HAS_TOPIC (Movie->Topic)
 - HAS_KEYWORD(Movie->Keyword)

-# Interesting Queries
+# Other Interesting Queries

-### Reorganize topics into keywords.
-Reaches outside of the slices the topics were made
+### From the notebook, reorganize topics into keywords.
+Reaches outside of the slices the topics were made.

 ```
 MATCH (t:Topic)<-[]-(m:Movie) UNWIND(t.topics) as keyword
 MERGE (k:Keyword {keyword: keyword})
 MERGE (k)<-[:HAS_KEYWORD]-(m)
-DETACH DELETE t
 ```

 ### Most number of keywords used by movies